wessenstam/gts21/karbon/day-2/day-2.rst

 To get this working we need to install a service and the deployment of the Elasticsearch environment

 #.
-Run the following commands to get the Elasticsearch environment ready
+Run the following commands [WHERE?] to get the Elasticsearch environment ready

    .. code-block:: yaml